 [LUM#7] A world to feed

-How can we ensure satisfactory food supplies for an ever-expanding population while preserving the planet?
-A challenge to be met today, to guarantee food security tomorrow.
+How can we ensure adequate food supplies for an ever-growing population while preserving the planet?
+This is a challenge we must tackle today to guarantee food security tomorrow.

 Agroecology in Togo.
-Vetiver is very useful in preventing soil erosion.
+Vetiver is very useful for preventing soil erosion.

-The women have planted vetiver along the riverbank and then planted it along a stone cordon to reinforce it.
-IRD - Tiphaine Chevallier
+Women dug up vetiver along the riverbank and then planted it along a stone embankment to reinforce it. © IRD – Tiphaine Chevallier

 Triple burden